ADD CONDITION

 Stop use and ask a doctor if your cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.

-Are there any contraindications for this drug?
+Are there any warnings for sore throat?

-Consult a doctor promptly if your sore throat is severe, persists for more than 2 days, or is accompanied by headache, rash, swelling, nausea, or vomiting.
+Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

 What should I do if my sore mouth does not improve?